North American Presbyterian and Reformed Council

-The North American Presbyterian and Reformed Council (NAPARC) is an association of several Presbyterian and Reformed churches in the United States and Canada.
+The North American Presbyterian and Reformed Council (NAPARC) is an association of several confessional Presbyterian and Reformed churches in the United States and Canada.
 The Council meets annually.

 It lists biblical inerrancy as its basis, along with the Six Forms of Unity: the Westminster Confession of Faith, the Belgic Confession, the Westminster Larger and Shorter Catechisms, the Heidelberg Catechism, and the Canons of Dordt.

 The purpose of NAPARC is to "facilitate cross-denominational conversation and co-operation."

 History and basis

 The first NAPARC meeting was held in Beaver Falls, Pennsylvania in the fall of 1975, and had the Orthodox Presbyterian Church (OPC), the Christian Reformed Church of North America (CRCNA), the Presbyterian Church in America (PCA), the Reformed Presbyterian Church of North America (RPCNA) and the Reformed Presbyterian Church, Evangelical Synod as its founding members.
 In time, NAPARC would grow to include 13 Continental Reformed and Presbyterian denominations.

 In 1997, the membership of the Christian Reformed Church was suspended, largely on the basis of its 1995 decision to open the offices of elder and minister of word and sacrament to women.
 Later, in 2001, the denomination was excluded from the organization.

 Since 1999, several proposals to transform the NAPARC into a synod that would unify the member denominations have been discussed.

 In 2011, the 37th meeting discussed the differences between the organization's member denominations, seeking unity.
 Discussion of a possible merger between the denominations was encouraged.
 This was called the Reformed Ecclesiastical Dialogue (RED).
 However, this project received criticism for giving too much freedom to groups integrated into this possible denomination.

 In 2012, another debate about unity among the denominations occurred.
 Again the plan was criticized by some leaders, but encouraged by others.
 It has been proposed that the union of churches is ideal, but it may be that the current churches are not yet prepared for it.

-In 2019, the Associated Reformed Presbyterian Church again questioned the merger of the denominations, arguing that the purpose of NAPARC should be to move toward merger.
+In 2019, a representative of the Associate Reformed Presbyterian Church asked "What is the current stance within NAPARC on organic union?".